gradlund/knockk-knockk/README.md

 ### AI awknowledgement
 While I did utilize ChatGPT 4.0 mini and Grok for creating JUnit tests, they were *not* used for code generation.

+### Special Thanks
+To **Mark Reha** and **James Sparks**.

+### Copyright Compliance
+Draw.io – Usage Terms - https://www.drawio.com/doc/faq/usage-terms <br>
+Draw.io is the proposed program that will be used for project diagramming.
+It is widely used at Grand Canyon University. <br><br>
+Express – Terms of Use - https://images.prismic.io/openjsf/ <br>
+Express is the proposed framework for the development of a Rest API.
+It is a common framework used across the software industry. <br><br>
+Figma – Terms of Service - https://www.figma.com/legal/tos/ <br>
+Figma is the proposed prototyping/wireframing program for front-end applications.
+The student version will be used for free.
+It is commonly used in the industry. <br><br>
+GitHub – Terms of Service - https://docs.github.com/en/site-policy/github-terms/github-terms-of-service <br>
+GitHub is the proposed program for version management.
+It will store all the repositories for the project.
+It is commonly used in the software industry. <br><br>
+Jira – Customer Agreement - https://www.atlassian.com/legal/atlassian-customer-agreement#intro <br>
+Jira is the proposed program for project management.
+It will break large tasks into smaller ones so that progress on the project can be viewed and organized.
+It is commonly used in the industry. <br><br>
+MySQL – Terms of Use - https://www.oracle.com/legal/terms/ <br>
+MySQL is the proposed database management system.
+It is commonly used in the industry. <br><br>
+React and React Native – Terms of Use - https://opensource.fb.com/legal/terms/ <br>
+Both React and React Native are developed by Meta.
+The two are proposed for the development of front-end applications.
+React will be used for the web application and React Native for the mobile application.
+They are both common frameworks in the industry. <br><br>
+Word – Terms of Use - https://www.microsoft.com/en-us/legal/terms-of-use <br>
+Word is the proposed program for project documentation.
+Files will be backed up on OneDrive so they can be accessed from anywhere.
+It is commonly used in the industry.